 Duration: 9 Hours

 While this tour has half-day in the title, it is more like a full day with a late start.
 All in all, though, this looks is an amazing package and a great value.
 Direct hotel pickup is included, plus a photo stop at the Hoover Dam.
 The VIP refers to the Grand Canyon portion of the tour, instead of being forced to use the park’s shuttles to get around, you will stay on your tour van and be guided to the different stops.
-This tour also leaves later than almost any other, with an 10 AM Departure.
+This tour also leaves later than almost any other, with a 10 AM departure.
 For more in-depth small group tours that leave earlier, see more Grand Canyon tours here.

 In general, a bus tour isn’t the way to go to the Grand Canyon if you are trying to make your trip quick.
 Buses not only move slowly but they are loaded with 50+ people, which makes every stop extremely slow as you wait on everyone to get on and off and get on with their business.
 Bus tours are notoriously slow during the pickup process as well, having to go around and pick up 50 people, or having to switch busses at a central processing station.
 That being said, bus tours have one huge advantage: price.
 Many times you can find tours for less than $90, which is an outstanding deal.
 So if you are looking for a budget tour to the Grand Canyon that doesn’t take the whole day, here are your best options: